Why every developer needs to read Algorithms to Live By

 “Life is a balance between novelty and tradition, between the latest and the greatest, between taking risks and savouring what we know and love”

-This book talks about the Explore/Exploit tradeoff which is essentially the decision of whether to stick with what you know works or try something new.
+This book talks about the Explore/Exploit tradeoff which is basically the decision of whether to stick with what you know works or trying something new.

 Picture this: you're at a restaurant, menu in hand, faced with a classic dilemma.
 Do you go for your go-to favourite dish or take a leap and try something new?

 This is where the regret minimisation framework can help you.
 It's all about considering potential regrets down the line.
-Imagine yourself in the future and ask, "Will I regret not trying that new dish or mixing up my workout routine?"
-By weighing the potential outcomes and aiming to minimise regrets, you'll make choices that strike the perfect balance between sticking with what you know and embracing exciting new experiences.
+Imagine yourself in the future and ask, "Will I regret not trying that new dish or talking to that cute girl?"
+By weighing the potential outcomes and aiming to minimise regrets you'll make choices that are the perfect balance of sticking with what you know and embracing new experiences.

 The magic of 37

-So, what exactly is the 37% rule you ask?
-Well, it's a strategy that suggests you should explore the first 37% of your options without committing to any of them, and then choose the next option that's better than anything you've seen so far.
+So you ask wtf is the 37% rule while your dinner’s still getting cold?
+It's a strategy that says you should spend the first 37% of your search just exploring without committing and then choose the next option that's better than anything you've seen so far.

 Optimising Your Errand Runs